Diary of a Wimpy Kid: The Third Wheel: Plot

-Greg recalls several anecdotes from the time of his conception to his preschool years, notable ones include how his mother read to him before bed, how his parents’ excessive kissing supposedly led to his premature birth, and his difficulties in learning how to walk.
-After talking about what his life was like from before he was born to his preschool years, Greg explains some of the new parenting methods his mother has tried on Manny and how Manny has been affected by those methods, which differ from those of Greg's.
+Greg recalls several anecdotes from the time of his conception to his preschool years; notable ones include how his mother read to him before bed, how his parents’ excessive kissing supposedly led to his premature birth and his difficulties in learning how to walk.
+After talking about his life from before he was born to his preschool years, Greg explains some of the new parenting methods his mother has tried on Manny and how Manny has been affected by those methods, which differ from those of Greg.

-After comparing his childhood to that of Manny's, Greg decides to do chores when his Uncle Gary shows up at the front door.
-Uncle Gary explains how he was tricked into a “business opportunity of a lifetime” and needs a place to stay while getting back up onto his feet.
-He moves in before Greg's father can object to the proposition.
+After comparing his childhood to Manny's, Greg decides to do chores when his Uncle Gary shows up at the front door.
+Uncle Gary explains how he was tricked into a “business opportunity of a lifetime” by a man in Boston and needs a place to stay while getting back up onto his dogs.
+He moves in before Greg's father, Frank, can object to the proposition.